upros/tls-pok/draft-friel-tls-eap-dpp.md

 This document captures all 3 areas, but it may be more appropriate to split the work into multiple documents e.g.:

 - piggy back on top of {{?I-D.jhoyla-tls-extended-key-schedule}} for TLS key schedule enhancements
-- include the TEAP extensions in Eliot's TEAP-BRSKI draft
+- include the TEAP extensions in {{?I-D.lear-eap-teap-brski}} draft

 # IANA Considerations